staciekoslovsky-noaa/Environ_Process2DB/README.md

 # Environmental Data Management

 Environmental data (NARR and NSIDC) are downloaded and stored on our internal network.
-Data products are loaded into the DB
+Data products are loaded into the DB using the code stored in this repository.
 Code numbered 0+ are intended to be run sequentially as the data are available for processing.
 Code numbered 99 are stored for longetivity, but are intended to only be run once to address a specific issue or run as needed, depending on the intent of the code.

 The data management processing code is as follows:
 * **Environ_01_LoadNARR_acpcp.R** - code to import NARR precipitation data into the DB